RMacaraig/CovidApp/README.md

 * Login
 * Current COVID-19 statistics
 * Terms of Service
--Donations
+* Donations
--Live online chat
+* Live online chat
--COVID-19 alerts near you
+* COVID-19 alerts near you
--Find hospitals and doctors near you
+* Find hospitals and doctors near you
--Create posts, comments, and share with friends -COVID-19 prevention guides/symptoms
+* Create posts, comments, and share with friends
+* COVID-19 prevention guides/symptoms
--COVID-19 tips on safety
+* COVID-19 tips on safety
--Reporting Issues
+* Reporting Issues
--Terms of Service
+* Terms of Service
--Request/offer help to others in your community
+* Request/offer help to others in your community

 # Prototype